OksanaIarygina/Turbulence-from-inflation/README.md

 <br><br>
 ## Snapshots of the magnetic field evolution

-This animation shows snapshots of the magnetic field evolution with the number of e-folds, N. Starting from vacuum fluctuations, the magnetic field gradually grows during inflation, followed by the emergence of turbulence and its subsequent evolution.
+This animation shows snapshots of the magnetic field evolution with the number of e-folds, N. Starting from vacuum fluctuations, the magnetic field gradually grows during inflation, followed by the emergence of turbulence and its subsequent development.

 https://github.com/user-attachments/assets/075ad3b3-8370-48df-bd3e-825fcb3b60e8